specht/neo4j_bolt/README.md

 node.each_pair { |k, v| puts "#{k}: #{v}" }
 puts node.to_json
 ```
-Using streaming avoids memory hog since it prevents having to read all entries into memory before handling them.

 Use `neo4j_query_expect_one` if you want to make sure there's exactly one entry to be returned:

 ```ruby